 This is as pure as it gets, just look at the hue in that white pigment!
 Delicate and soft, the gardenia plant takes a lot of maintenance in order to stay healthy and growing.
 Be sure you are prepared to get your hands full when taking care of this beautiful plant.

 Why Caring for Succulents in Spring can be Different

 We are in the growing season for most of the succulents species, many are “waking up”, meaning they grow again and start developing new pups, talk about more succulents!
 Aloes and Echeverias are just some of the spring loving plants.

-According to Anne Lowings, master gardener in the Sonoma County at the University of California, to grow really big and showy succulents, apply small doses of a balancedliquid fertilizer to help them.
+According to Anne Lowings, master gardener in the Sonoma County at the University of California, to grow really big and showy succulents, apply small doses of a balanced liquid fertilizer to help them.
 We highly recommend this liquid fertilizer for succulents & cacti by Cute Farms.
 It’s super gentle on your plant babies & its a monthly use formula.
 We highly recommend checking it out here.

 Also weather condition is a big difference, leaving behind the chill breeze, welcoming a loving bright sun and occasional blissful rain, enhance the beauty of each species, wherever they are planted in.
 Have you seen the 12 minimalist planters we recommended, they’re simple but aesthetically pleasing.

 In order for succulent success, search for the needs of each cultivation in order to apply their specific water needs, specially if you plant them between other non-succulents plants.
 (You can also check out our article on when you should water your succulents, it has more than 2000 shares)!